Limp Bizkit: Significant Other (1999–2000)

 Durst saw the band as being scapegoated for the event's controversy, and reflected on the criticisms surrounding the band in his music video for the single "Re-Arranged", which depicted the band members receiving death sentences for their participation in the concerts.
 The video ended with angry witnesses watching as the band drowned in milk while performing the song.
 Durst later stated that the promoters of Woodstock '99 were at fault for booking his band due to their reputation for raucous performances.

-Despite this controversy, Significant Other remained at No. 1 on the Billboard charts, and the band headlined the year's Family Values Tour.
+Despite this controversy, Significant Other remained at No. 1 on the Billboard charts; the band also headlined the year's Family Values Tour.
 Durst directed a music video for "N 2 Gether Now" which featured Method Man and Pauly Shore, and was inspired by Inspector Clouseau's fights with his butler Cato Fong in the Pink Panther film series.